October 6, 2016

 Medigap plans offered in Wisconsin

-While most of the US states offer 10 standardized types of Medigap plans, those offered in Wisconsin are a bit different.
+While most of the US states offer up to 10 standardized types of Medigap plans, those offered in Wisconsin are a bit different.
 Within Wisconsin, all Medigap plans of a particular type must be standardized, or, in other words, offer the same coverage and benefits.

 All Medigap plan types in Wisconsin cover the following basic benefits:

 - Medicare Part A coinsurance for inpatient hospital care

 - Medicare Part B coinsurance (typically 20% of the Medicare-approved amount)

 - First three pints of blood each year

 - Part A hospice care coinsurance or copayments